ClaretJeanLoup/ArDu/README.md

 ```
 Error processing BAM file TestRun.bam: no index available for pileup
 ```
 → No index found.
-Check for `.bai` files and make sure their names match the BAM files.
+Check for `.bai` files in the .bam directory and make sure their names match the BAM files.

 ```
 Error processing BAM file TestRun.bam: invalid literal for int() with base 10: 'st'
 ```
 → Invalid line in the `-r` region file.
-Most likely a header that should be removed.
+Make sure the file doesn't have a header.

 ---

 ## Gene Copy Number Estimates, word of caution and best practises

 ArDu uses depth of coverage from BAM alignment files to estimate copy number at target loci, normalised by a user-provided reference.
-Depending on the reference used, this normalised depth can be directly used as a copy number proxy (Claret et al. 2023).
+Depending on the reference used, this normalised depth can be directly used as a copy-number proxy (Claret et al. 2023).

 The choice of reference is critical.
-A wide range of genomic intervals can be used, from whole chromosomes to a single gene, but we have seen consistent improvement in precision when using exonic sequences of a few housekeeping genes.
+A wide range of genomic intervals can be used, from whole chromosome to a single gene, but we have seen consistent improvement in precision when using exonic sequences of a few housekeeping genes.
+Be aware that really large copy number variations (e.g. in the hundreds) will produce noisy epth of coverage profiles and wil lresults in poor CN estimates.

 ArDu is specifically designed around a candidate locus approach.
-While it can handle large numbers of targets, it is not its intended use — expect long run times and reduced usability at genome-wide scale.
+While it can handle large numbers of targets, it is not its intended use, so expect long run times and reduced usability at genome wide scale.

 ---